What is the Relationship Between CMMC and NIST 800-171?

 This framework was implemented to provide a compliance vehicle for assessing alignment with NIST 800-171 controls.
 What that means is that the NIST sets the standards for security, but CMMC defines the types of audits and assessments you need to demonstrate to the government that your organization is suitable for handling CUI.

 As you might notice, this is a ‘maturity model” in which your organization’s capabilities are measured based on how they’ve advanced within the compliance framework.
-At the higher levels, your organization is viewed as more mature with regards to cybersecurity and thus capable of managing CUI.
+At the higher levels, your organization is viewed as more mature concerning cybersecurity and thus capable of managing CUI.

 What are the Differences Between CMMC, DFARS, and NIST 800-171?